8 Gear Tips: Cold Weather Fishing Clothing

 4. Insulated Fishing Gear

-How many layers anglers should wear depends on the weather conditions they’ll face and if anglers run colder or warmer.
+How many layers anglers should wear depends on the weather conditions they’ll face and whether their bodies run warm or cold.
 If you heat up quickly, it’s best to skip one of these layers initially so you don’t overheat.
-If you’re usually cold, add an extra layer, and you can always take it off later.Â
+If you’re usually cold, add an extra layer, and you can always take it off later.

 5. Situational Examples

-For wet and cold conditions, anglers should wear a Barricade.
+Anglers should wear a Barricade in wet and cold conditions.
 It’s a three-layer jacket with 20K waterproofing and a DWR water-repellent finish.
 The Barricade doesn’t have as much insulation as the Insulated Hydronaut, so layer up with extra fleece underneath if you tend to run cold.
 The outer shell is crucial for fishing in wet and cold conditions because it keeps the rain, sleet, or snow out so it doesn’t leak into the other layers.
-No matter what conditions you fish in, always layer up and pick your outer shell depending on wet or dry conditions.
-Check out the general layering guidelines below, and good luck on the water.Â
+No matter what conditions you fish in, always layer up and pick your outer shell, depending on whether it is wet or dry.
+Check out the general layering guidelines below, and good luck on the water.

 General Layering Guidelines